trueos/trueos-docs/trueos-handbook/introducing.rst

   Currently, users can choose to follow one of two "tracks" for updates:
   UNSTABLE and STABLE.
 UNSTABLE updates are the "bleeding edge" of TrueOS development, for those users who want to test bugfixes and new features.
 STABLE updates are less frequent, but more reliable.
 These updates benefit from the testing and patches submitted by our UNSTABLE testers.

 * **Virus-free:** |trueos| is unaffected by viruses, spyware, or other malware (see :ref:`Security`).

-* **No defragmentation:** |trueos| hard drives never need to be defragmented and are formatted with OpenZFS, a self-healing filesystem.
+* **No defragmentation:** |trueos| hard drives never need defragmenting and are formatted with OpenZFS, a self-healing filesystem.

 * **Laptop support:** Provides power saving, swap space encryption, and automatic switching between wired and wifi network connections.
-The rolling release model of |trueos| provides an environment to quickly add support for new hardware.
+Also, the rolling release model of |trueos| provides an environment to quickly add support for new hardware.

-* **Secure environment:** |trueos| provides a pre-configured firewall and a built-in host-based Intrusion Detection System.
+* **Secure environment:** |trueos| provides a pre-configured firewall and an inbuilt host-based Intrusion Detection System.

 * **Easy system administration:** |trueos| provides many graphical tools for performing system administration.